cde-ev/cdedb2/doc/source/Realm_Mailinglist_Subman.rst

     deny their request.
 It is also possible to block further requests by this user.

-The only case, where a list configuration change explicitly changes subscription states (Explicit and implicit subscriptions can still be removed if the configuration change makes them lose their means of access!) is a conversion to a mandatory list.
-In this case, all explicit unsubscriptions, including Unsubscription Overrides, are deleted.
+When changing the ``SubscriptionPolicy`` associated to a certain list, subman can handle updating its subscribers automatically.
+However, if the list is set to ``allow_unsub = False``, all users with explicit unsubscriptions, including Unsubscription Overrides, need to be cleaned up during the transition.
+If subman detects this has not been done, it will raise an error.

 Usage example
 -------------

 Internationalization
 --------------------
-As the CdEDBv2, subman is internationalized using GNU gettext.
-By adding translations for the respective strings, users can customize error messages to their hearts content.
+Like the CdEDBv2, subman is internationalized using GNU gettext.
+By adding translations for the respective strings, users of the library can customize error messages to their heart's content.